ArnoldDP/OStim-Community-Modlist/README.md

 <details>
  <summary>Description</summary>

 OCM is meant to expand on Skyrim with more modern RPG elements while simultaneously making it feel more lifelike and immersive.
-It does not include any new lands (e.g. Bruma) or large quests (e.g. LoTD) and the adult themed content is entirely optional.
+It does not include any new lands or large quests (e.g. Bruma) and the adult themed content is entirely optional.

 This is ***not*** pornrim with skimpy armor, public masturebation, and sexually aggressive wolves.
 While OStim is a sex mod framework, that doesn't mean that it has to be a $5 Steam hentai game.
 There are several lists that will cater to you if you prefer that type of content.